csdurfee/csdurfee.github.io/content/cool-parlay-bro.md

 Expected Value can't be the only thing we consider, because we don't live an infinite life.
 Our whole life is a small sample size, if the variance is high enough.
 Our bankrolls are always finite.
 The fact that we might make more money over 100 years is undercut by the fact that we'll die or go broke before then.

 Even for the skilled bettor, parlays make it more of a game of luck.
 Let's say my simulation represents an entire season of betting on basketball.
 Imagine playing the parlays with a 55% win rate, being better than almost everybody at handicapping, and still having massive losses one season in three?
-When you'd make more money taking the individual bets 40% of the time?
+When you'd make more money taking the individual bets 40% of the time, and only have a 1 in 500 chance of bad losses?

 ### Parlay psychology
 There's a weird psychology to the parlay as well.
-These parlays only win once every couple of weeks, so they'd be kind of a grim strategy in practice.
+Even if you played every day, these parlays only win once every couple of weeks, so they'd be kind of a grim strategy in practice.
 A good bettor taking the individual bets will have winning days over half the time.
 Is it better to feel like a winner most days, or every other week?

 Most people don't have to consider that question, though.
 Without a huge amount of skill at betting, the only scenario where they might make sense is as a lottery: something that can deliver a tiny chance of massive payouts without any skill.